Evita (musical): 2025 West End revival

 A West End revival based upon the 2019 production at Regent's Park Open Air Theatre began previews at the London Palladium on 14 June 2025 with its opening on 1 July.
 The limited run closed on 6 September 2025.
 Jamie Lloyd directed, with Rachel Zegler, in her West End debut, as Eva, Diego Andres Rodriguez as Che, James Olivas as Juan Perón, Aaron Lee Lambert as Agustín Magaldi, and Bella Brown as The Mistress/Alternate Eva.

-The production stages the number "Don’t Cry for Me Argentina" on the exterior balcony of the Palladium (Argyll Street) and is broadcast to the theatre audience using cameras outside and a large screen inside the theatre; the large crowds on the street watching this balcony scene can be contextualized as part of Eva Peron's "spectacle and political theatre".
+The production stages the number "Don't Cry for Me Argentina" on the exterior balcony of the Palladium (Argyll Street) and is broadcast to the theatre audience using cameras outside and a large screen inside the theatre; the large crowds on the street watching this balcony scene can be contextualized as part of Eva Peron's "spectacle and political theatre".

 The critical reception of the production was generally positive, with widespread praise being targeted towards Zegler’s performance.
 Arifa Akbar stated, in a three-star review in The Guardian: "Zegler is phenomenal but Jamie Lloyd’s rock show drowns out the story".
 Alice Saville, in a five-star review in The Independent, wrote that "Zegler is enthralling as Evita in this gorgeous sensory overload of a show."
 Andrzej Lukowski, in a four-star review in TimeOut, said: "Zegler is phenomenal, the balcony scene is incredible, Jamie Lloyd’s production is thrilling if occasionally incoherent".
 Nick Curtis rated the production five-stars in The Evening Standard, especially praising Zegler.

-In August 2025, Lloyd Webber said in an interview with Variety that he was unsure if the production would transfer to Broadway by 2027 because of the high cost of mounting Broadway musicals and that a tax credit program that helped Broadway come back from the COVID-19 pandemic by providing shows with millions of dollars in subsidies is running out of funding.

-It has also been suggested that Jamie Lloyd and Lloyd Webber have fallen out after Lloyd Webber revealed he thought the show was too loud and that some political aspects of the story weren’t very clear to audience members and suggested they perhaps enjoyed the feeling of the evening rather than the story itself.
-When asked would Jamie Lloyd perhaps make some changes to the story to make it clearer if it transferred to Broadway, he simply replied "Jamie Lloyd is Jamie Lloyd".
+It was speculated that Jamie Lloyd and Lloyd Webber's relationship had become strained after Lloyd Webber revealed he thought the show was too loud and that some political aspects of the story were not very clear to audience members.
+He suggested they perhaps enjoyed the feeling of the evening rather than the story itself.
+When asked if Lloyd would make some changes to the story to make it clearer if it transferred to Broadway, he simply replied, "Jamie Lloyd is Jamie Lloyd".